 As I grow in my practice of MM and go deeper into the work my understanding of the horse has become part of my everyday experience and it influences the way I connect with all creatures including the human ones.
 The work, coupled with my continuing study of natural horsemanship has forever changed my interaction with our equine friends.
 It’s part of my body now.

-The Masterson Method® has given me tools I never knew existed to be a better human for the horse: I ride better, I listen better and I understand better.
+The Masterson Method® has given me tools to be a better human for the horse: I ride better, I listen better and I understand better.

-I would love to show you how the work benefits your horse and how you can have a better relationship with him/her.
+I would love to show you how the work benefits your horse and how you can have a better relationship with your horse.
 I can show you how to use the techniques to improve your communication with your horse and help him/her to move and feel better.

 They will be grateful that you have learned to be a better listener.